FabricMC/fabric-docs/develop/key-mappings.md

 @[code lang=java transcludeWith=:::client_tick_event](@/reference/latest/src/client/java/com/example/docs/keymapping/ExampleModKeyMappingsClient.java)

 This will print "Key Pressed!" to the in-game chat every time the mapped key is pressed.
+Keep in mind that holding the key will repeatedly print the message to the chat, so you might want to implement guards if this logic only needs to trigger once.

 ![Message in Chat](/assets/develop/key-mappings/key_mapping_pressed.png)